Recruiting a graduate: not as simple as it seems

 In the consulting industry the right experience is very often crucial to the role, but perhaps it’s also because experience is proof that a candidate can perform to a high standard in the role they are looking to fill.
 And if they don’t have that experience then the risk to the employer increases.

 Problem is, graduates usually lack experience.
-Fortunately, there is a solution.
+Fortunately, there is a solution to this problem.

 When recruiting graduates, it makes sense to assume that they won’t have any experience and invest in training them.
 You can then mold them into the perfect employee.
 Plus, your willingness to invest in training will attract graduates with a long-term mindset who may well become company leaders in the future.
 And the selection process becomes about finding somebody with the characteristics to thrive in your training program and company.